Maps (Lesley Roy song)

 "Maps" is a song by Irish singer Lesley Roy.
 The song represented Ireland in the Eurovision Song Contest 2021 in Rotterdam, the Netherlands.

 Eurovision Song Contest

 Internal selection

 On 17 December 2020, Irish national broadcaster RTÉ confirmed that Lesley Roy would represent Ireland in the 2021 contest.
 The song was premiered on The RTÉ 2fm Breakfast Show on 26 February 2021.

 The same day, a music video was released for the song, filmed by Ais Brady in the Wicklow Mountains.
-They performed the song live for the first time on The Late Late Show that evening.
+Roy performed the song live for the first time on The Late Late Show that evening.